Code-Institute-Submissions/MishaLea-DiscoverGambia_FebResub/README.md

 **320px screen size**
 This proved more difficult to arrange for all pages.
 Especially the contact us page.
 Originally i had the picture as an 'image' element but due it not fitting correctly on the smaller size i changed it to a div and added the image through css.
 This helped the adjustment with the smaller screen size.
 The other issue i had was with the About Gambia sections.
 For larger screen sizes the columns were vertical however for the smaller sceen it wasn't possible to arrange, so i tried to set up horizontally.
 This had its own issues because only the title was showing rather than the brief wording underneath.

+**Final comments**
+After several attempts at structuring the contact us page, i decided to delete the page altogether as i already had 3 pages and felt the 4th was not laid out correctly and would jeopardise final results.